upalsaha/game-off-2016/README.md

   </sup>
 </div>

+## Flyhead

+Our submission for the Github Game-off is a 2D platformer about attaching and deattaching the head of a fly to bodies in order to complete levels.

+We were thinking in terms of "MODular" body parts that can be used together or separately, and you'll notice this theme throughout the currently 9 levels.

+You can download the game on Gamejolt here: http://gamejolt.com/games/flyhead/213891

+You should be able to play by simply unzipping Flyhead.zip into the directory of your choice and running Flyhead.exe

 ## The Challenge

 You have the entire month of November to create a game *loosely* based on the theme **hacking, modding and/or augmenting**.